AbhisekMonty1919/fishing-email-analysis/README.md

 - VirusTotal (for phishing link scan)
 - MXToolbox (for email header analysis)
 - Manual inspection of body content
+- Cyberplate fake mailer (for creating fake mail)

 📋 Summary

-I analyzed a fake Netflix email that asked the user to resubscribe.
+I analyzed a fake Netflix email that asked the user to resubscribe. i went to https://www.cyberplate.eu/tools/fake-mailer/ for creating a fake mail where i created a fake mail for Netflix re-subscription.
 It used a spoofed sender, fake domain, phishing link, and urgent language.
 Header analysis using MXToolbox revealed a forged domain and SPF failure.